henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 [GitLab](https://about.gitlab.com/) | Web-based DevOps tool providing version control using Git on the basis of open-source code.
 DigiZeit utilized the service via SWITCH—the telecommunication network of Swiss universities—to host the file exchange, written discussion, and student projects.
 [Microsoft Teams](https://www.microsoft.com/de-ch/microsoft-365/microsoft-teams/group-chat-software) | Proprietary communication and collaboration platform developed by Microsoft.

-**Table 1**: Used programs with a short description based on the respective websites.
-Reflection is following below.
+**Table 1**: Programs used for the project with a short description based on online information by the respective developers.

 ### The Four Tasks of the Game